fingolfin/ssh-comparison/_impls/erlang.md

 ---
 * Server and client implementation (and library) for the [Erlang](http://www.erlang.org/) programming language.
-* Uses OpenSSL crypto library
+* Uses OpenSSL crypto library or other libraries with compatible API.